Conelike radiant structures: Abstract

+Analogues of the classical affine-projective correspondence are developed in the context of statistical manifolds compatible with a radiant vector field.
+These utilize a formulation of Einstein equations for special statistical structures that generalizes the usual Einstein equations for pseudo-Riemannian metrics and is of independent interest.

-The notion of conelike radiant structure formalizes the idea of a not necessarily flat affine connection equipped with a family of surfaces that behave like the intersections of the planes through the origin with a convex cone in a real vector space.
-A radiant structure means a torsion-free affine connection and a radiant vector field, meaning its covariant derivative is the identity endomorphism.
-A radiant structure is conelike if for every point and every two-dimensional subspace containing the radiant vector field there is a totally geodesics surface passing through the point and tangent to the subspace.
+A conelike radiant structure is a not necessarily flat affine connection equipped with a family of surfaces that behave like the intersections of the planes through the origin with a convex cone in a real vector space.
+A radiant structure is a torsion-free affine connection and a vector field whose covariant derivative is the identity endomorphism.
+A radiant structure is conelike if for every point and every two-dimensional subspace containing the radiant vector field there is a totally geodesic surface passing through the point and tangent to the subspace.
 Such structures exist on the total space of any principal bundle with one-dimensional fiber and on any Lie group with a quadratic structure on its Lie algebra.

 The affine connection of a conelike radiant structure can be normalized in a canonical way to have antisymmetric Ricci tensor.
 Applied to a conelike radiant structure on the total space of a principal bundle with one-dimensional fiber this yields a generalization of the classical Thomas connection of a projective structure.
-The compatibility of radiant and conelike structure with metrics is investigated and yields a construction of connections for which the symmetrized Ricci curvature is a constant multiple of a compatible metric that generalizes well-known constructions of Riemannian and Lorentzian Einstein-Weyl structures over Kähler-Einstein manifolds having nonzero scalar curvature.
-A formulation of Einstein equations for statistical manifolds (and a conformal generalization of statistical structures) is given that generalizes the Einstein-Weyl equations and encompasses these more general examples.
+The compatibility of radiant and conelike structures with metrics is investigated and yields a construction of connections for which the symmetrized Ricci curvature is a constant multiple of a compatible metric that generalizes well-known constructions of Riemannian and Lorentzian Einstein-Weyl structures over Kähler-Einstein manifolds having nonzero scalar curvature.
+A formulation of Einstein equations for special statistical manifolds is given that generalizes the Einstein-Weyl equations and encompasses these more general examples.

-Finally, there are constructed left-invariant conelike radiant structures on a Lie group endowed with a left-invariant nondegenerate bilinear form, and the case of three-dimensional unimodular Lie groups is described in detail.
+There are constructed left-invariant conelike radiant structures on a Lie group endowed with a left-invariant nondegenerate bilinear form, and the case of three-dimensional unimodular Lie groups is described in detail.